 For a birds-eye view of important policies enacted for grad students until now, see MIT’s COVID-19 Information Center.
 As another possible jumping-off point, see Chancellor Barnhart’s “Safe, gradual return to campus for graduate students” letter.

-A recent letter from President Reif outlined the various ways the campus is gathering input from stakeholders to plan our course through the remainder of the COVID-19 crisis.
+A May letter from President Reif outlined some of the ways the campus is gathering input from stakeholders to plan our course through the remainder of the COVID-19 crisis.

 As we meet the challenge of responding to a novel and highly infectious virus, all campus activities should be guided by the current best guidance from our public health professionals.

-The pandemic has presented unique challenges to international scholars.
+The pandemic, along with recent immigration policy changes coming from the federal government, has presented unique challenges to international scholars.
 Here we will start to gather key pieces of information and resources as they appear.

 Because most graduate housing is apartment-style, it presents a lower public health risk than dorm-style undergrad housing (where many students share a bathroom and floor kitchen).
-However, these are still dense living situations and the campus continues to follow public health guidance to determine what occupancy is safe.
-Some grad students who moved out in the spring will be able to return for the summer, i.e. to conduct research.
-Here are some relevant resources:
+However, these are still dense, community-focused living situations and the campus continues to follow public health guidance to determine what occupancy is safe.

 MIT’s Beat the Pandemic II hackathon series (May 29-31): form teams and take on the most critical unmet needs in the pandemic